-As an example of a spatially-structured network in which the network evolution optionally responds to the epidemic outbreak, we consider a temporal network defined by the distances between $N$ diffusing Brownian particles.
+We consider a spatially-structured network in which the network evolution optionally responds to the epidemic outbreak.
+The temporal network is defined by the distances between $N$ diffusing Brownian particles.
 These particles represent individuals that move randomly and can infect each other when they are in close proximity (Fig.~\ref{fig:brownian_motion}).
 Specifically, particles $i=1,\ldots,N$ diffuse in two dimensions with particle-dependent diffusivity $D(i)$.
 Particles $i,j$ are connected by a link whenever $\| \vec{x}_i(t) - \vec{x}_j(t) \| \leq R$, where $R$ is a pre-defined contact distance and $\vec{x}_i$ is the position of particle $i$.

-In the limit $D\rightarrow 0$, the number of infected individuals grows as $t^2$ due to the geometry of the system (Fig.~\ref{fig:brownian_motion}a).
+In the limit $D\rightarrow 0$, the number of infected individuals grows as $t^2$ due to the two-dimensional geometry (Fig.~\ref{fig:brownian_motion}a).
 In the opposite limit of large $D$, the population is well-mixed and epidemics initially grow exponentially with a rate $\Lambda$ defined by the Euler-Lotka equation $1/K = \int_0^\tau e^{-\Lambda \tau} \psi(\tau) d\tau$ \cite{grassly2008mathematical}.
 We ran simulations for different constant diffusivities $D(i) = D$ to numerically explore the transition between these two regimes (Fig.~\ref{fig:brownian_motion}b and S1 Video, S2 Video, S3 Video).

 In real epidemics, individual mobility usually depends on the current state of the epidemic.
 First, infected individuals might have a reduced mobility.
-Secondly, as the number of infected individuals grows containment measures may affect the mobility of all individual, regardless of whether they are infected.
-Our algorithm allows for the evolution of networks to depend on the current epidemic state, and can therefore be use to model these effects as well.
-We here present three examples that showcase this possibility.
+Secondly, as the number of infected individuals grows, containment measures may limit the mobility of all individuals, regardless of whether they are infected.
+Our algorithm allows for the evolution of networks to depend on the current epidemic state, and can therefore be used to model these effects as well.
+We here present three examples.
 In the first, the diffusivity of infected nodes is reduced 10-fold (Fig.~\ref{fig:brownian_motion}c).
 In the second, the diffusivity of all nodes is scaled as $(1-N_\textrm{inf}/N)^\gamma$ where $N_\textrm{inf}$ is the number of infected individuals and $N$ the total number of individuals (Fig.~\ref{fig:brownian_motion}d).
 In the third example, both effects take place simultaneously (Fig.~\ref{fig:brownian_motion}e and S4 Video, S5 Video, S6 Video).